[This article is part of the Learner's Maya Glyph Guide.]

 · This is quite a rare logogram – a search in MHD on “blcodes contains ZRQ” returns only 2 hits, 1 of which (from the 'Brussels' Jade Ear Ornament) is given as an example above (plus the MHD Catalog (MHD.ZRQ) and Bonn (1951st) examples makes 3).
 Even though it’s not a common logogram, the iconographic origin seems clear enough – the earspool is the element on the left.
 (Is the scroll with protector in the top right a stylized ear?).

-· The full syllabogram-only spelling tu-pa is slightly more common – a search in MHD on “bllogosyll contains tu pa” and “blmaya1 contains tuup” (optionally, and “blengl contains ear ornament”) gives 9 hits:
+· The full syllabogram-only spelling tu-pa is slightly more common – a search in MHD on “bllogosyll contains tu pa” and “blmaya1 contains tuup” (optionally, and “blengl contains ear ornament”) gives 9 hits (the second clause is to exclude phrases like tu paat = “at the back of”, tu pakal = “with the shield of”):

 o 5 from PAL (PAL Temple of the Inscriptions).